REWIND: When Lady Rugby Cranes became the first Ugandan national team to qualify for the World Cup

 Rather sadly, more than a decade and three World Cups later, Uganda has not been able to replicate that performance.
 This is still the only time the Lady Rugby Cranes have been to the Rugby World Cup.

-While in Dubai, it is said that each member of the Lady Rugby Cranes received USD 100 (approx. 200,000 at the time) which was delivered personally by then minister Hon.
-Charles Bakkabulindi before the tournament kicked off.
+After the tournament in Dubai, it is said that each member of the Lady Rugby Cranes received USD 100 (approx. 200,000 at the time) which was delivered personally by then minister Charles Bakkabulindi.

 Some sources say there wasn’t much more support than that from the government to the ladies and the team in their preparations, or after in form of appreciation for the achievement.